HarryHndz/News-App/README.md

 ---

-If you want, I can:
+If you want, I can also:

-- add an example `.env.example` file with recommended keys
+- add a `.env.example` file to the repo now
-- add a short Firebase setup snippet showing where to paste config values
+- include a small set of screenshots or a demo GIF (you can attach images)
-- include screenshots or a demo GIF in this README
+- create a short `DEPLOY.md` describing how to deploy the backend to Cloud Run

-Tell me which addition you prefer and I will add it.
+Tell me which of those you want next and I will add it.